hydrastro/astrx/README.md

 response in the controller ?
 Anyways yeah.
 You got the idea.
 Controllers should also set JSON data.
 Multiple responses?
 Status code = max.
 Response = responses.

+Another thing that would be cool to implement is: EMPTY template, load all the page data through the API with javascript: so web crawlers can't index ANYTHING (idea proudly stolen from @meh. .
+/api/getPageData/ -> returns rendered {{*content}} as a string.